 California law prohibits employers from engaging in disability discrimination.
 The Fair Employment and Housing Act (FEHA), the Unruh Civil Rights Act, and the Disabled Persons Act protect disabled employees in California.

 Employees and contractors who are subject to discrimination may be able to file claims for damages.
-If you experienced workplace discrimination, then you should contact a California employment law attorney to discuss your legal options.
+If you experienced workplace discrimination, then you should contact a Los Angeles employment law attorney to discuss your legal options.